vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/03/025_kAmasya_iShuH/_index.md

 +++
 ## Comment
 Not found in Pāipp.
-Used by Kāuç.
+Used by Kāuś.
 (35. 22) in the chapters of women's rites, in a charm for bringing a woman under one's control, by pushing her with a finger, piercing the heart of an image of her, etc.

 ## Translations